 After a minute I added another 1/2 cup of flour and continued mixing on speed 2 for about two minutes.
 (I could have added up to another cup of flour in half-cup increments but I don’t want to add too much.
 I’m looking for the dough to cling to the hook and clean the sides of the bowl) After I’ve added & mixed enough flour I continue mixing on speed 2 for two more minutes so the dough is smooth and elastic.

 Now I pull out a stainless steel bowl and grease it well with shortening.
 I plop my dough into the greased bowl, then grease my hands and pat the whole thing down.
 Most recipes tell you to turn the dough ball to coat all sides of the dough but this was an easier way for me.
 Then I greased a piece of wax paper and placed it across the top of the bowl, greased side down.

 First Dough Rise

-Now I turn my oven on preheat for about 30-45 seconds, then turn it off again.
-This makes a warm draft-free environment in my oven.
+To warm the oven I turn it on preheat for about 30-45 seconds, then turn it off again.
+This makes a warm draft-free environment for my bread torise.
 With the oven turned off I slide my bowl containing my bread dough into the oven and shut the door.
 Finally I set the timer for 1 hour.

 Then I carefully roll the rectangle dough into a log, pinching the ends to seal them.
 I place the dough log into a greased glass bread pan, turning to coat the top.